-You know the butter that you keep in the fridge?
-It turns out this yellow grease isn’t just used for spreading over your favourite bread, toast or plain cracker.
-Find out more below as we list down what other ways you can use the butter around your home.
+You know the butter that you keep in your fridge?
+It turns out this yellow grease isn’t just used for spreading over your favourite bread, toast or plain crackers.
+Find out more below as we list down other ways you can use the butter around your home.

 1) No More Fishy Odour

-Got a smell on your hands and fingers after handling a fish?
-It’s hard to get rid of that familiar odour just by scrubbing your smelly hands with tap water.
+Got that smell on your hands and fingers after handling a fish?
+It’s hard to get rid of that odour just by scrubbing your smelly hands with tap water (and soap).
 First, apply some butter before you proceed by washing your hands using soap and warm water.
-These three combinations will not only clean your hands but also free from odour.
+These three combinations will not only clean your hands but also ensure that they are free from odour.

 2) Keep The Boiling Water From Spilling Over